Updated March 24, 2023

-Consistency Availability Partition tolerance is three main aspects of the modern distributed data system.
+Consistency, Availability and Partition tolerance is three main aspects of the modern distributed data system.
 The CAP theorem was coined by Eric Brewer in 2000 to address the standard way to maintain the network-based database systems.
 In the era or petabyte-scale data, it became immensely important to develop and maintain distributed data systems to main the load.
-In this article, we will discuss the key points of the CAP theorem, how it is different from ACID and why it is important for the current technological landscape.
+In this article, we will see the key points of the CAP theorem, how it is different from ACID and why it is important for the current technological landscape.

 Key Points of CAP Theorem

 The three aspects of the CAP theorem are consistency, Availability, and Partition tolerance.
 Let’s first discuss all of these separately then we will join the pieces.

-According to this theorem, all connected nodes of the distributed system see the same value at the same times and partial transactions will not be saved.
+According to this theorem, all connected nodes of the distributed system see the same value at the same time and partial transactions will not be saved.
 Suppose there are multiple steps inside a transaction and due to some malfunction some middle operation got corrupted, now if part of the connected nodes read the corrupted value, the data will be inconsistent and misleading.
 So according to the CAP principle, we will not allow such a transaction.
 A transaction cannot be executed partially.
 It will always be ‘All or none’.
 If something goes wrong in between the execution of a transaction, the whole transaction needs to be rolled back.

 According to this, the connected or distributed systems should remain operational all the time.
 There should be a response for every client request in the system irrespective of a particular node is being available or not.
 Though in a practical scenario it is purely based on the traffic requirements.
 The key point of this is every functioning node must return a response for all read and write requests in a reasonable amount of time.